yoavmmn/asynode/README.md

 # asynode
 [![Build Status](https://travis-ci.org/yoavmmn/asynode.svg?branch=master)](https://travis-ci.org/yoavmmn/asynode)

-A cli tool for using async/await without wrapping the main logic with async function This project was built for fun at 3 am and is *not* suitable for production.
+A cli tool for using async/await without wrapping the main logic with async function.

+This project was built for fun at 3 am and is *not* suitable for production.

 # Usage